reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/aws-terraform" %}

 ## Infrastructure as Code with Terraform
-Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of through a manual processes.
+Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of a manual process.
 From the website of Terraform:

 >"Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services."